usdoj-crt/beta-ada/_pages/law-and-regs/ada.md

 <p class="margin-left-8"> (2) Construction</p>
 <p class="margin-left-8">Nothing in this subchapter shall be construed to encourage, prohibit, or authorize the conducting of drug testing for the illegal use of drugs by job applicants or employees or making employment decisions based on such test results.</p>
 <p class="margin-left-4"> <a name="12114e" id="12114e"></a>(e) Transportation employees</p>
-<p class="margin-left-4">Nothing in this subchapter shall be construed to encourage, prohibit, restrict, or authorize the otherwise lawful exercise by entities subject to the jurisdiction of the Department of Transportation of authority to</p>
+<p class="margin-left-4">Nothing in this subchapter shall be construed to encourage, prohibit, restrict, or authorize the otherwise lawful exercise by entities subject to the jurisdiction of the Department of Transportation of authority to—</p>
 <p class="margin-left-8">(1) test employees of such entities in, and applicants for, positions involving safety-sensitive duties for the illegal use of drugs and for on-duty impairment by alcohol; and</p>
-<p class="margin-left-8">(2) remove such persons who test positive for illegal use of drugs and on-duty impairment by alcohol pursuant to paragraph (1) from safety-sensitive duties in implementing subsection (c) of this section.</p>
+<p class="margin-left-8">(2) remove such persons who test positive for illegal use of drugs and on-duty impairment by alcohol pursuant to paragraph (1) from safety-sensitive duties in implementing subsection (c).</p>

 ### Sec.
 12115.
 Posting notices
 <p class="margin-left-1">Every employer, employment agency, labor organization, or joint labor-management committee covered under this subchapter shall post notices in an accessible format to applicants, employees, and members describing the applicable provisions of this chapter, in the manner prescribed by section 2000e-10 of this title.</p>